kubeshop/tracetest-github-action/examples/tracetest-cli-with-tracetest-core/README.md

 # Running Trace-based tests using Tracetest CLI and Tracetest Core

-To add Tracetest to your GitHub pipeline and use [Tracetest CLI](https://docs.tracetest.io/cli/cli-installation-reference) to run tests of your own [Tracetest Core server](https://docs.tracetest.io/core/getting-started/installation#install-the-tracetest-server), you need just to add the following snippet in your workflow as a step:
+To add Tracetest to your GitHub pipeline and use [Tracetest CLI](https://docs.tracetest.io/cli/cli-installation-reference) to run tests on your own [Tracetest Core Server](https://docs.tracetest.io/core/getting-started/installation#install-the-tracetest-server), you need to add the following snippet in your workflow as a step:

 ```yaml
 - name: Configure Tracetest CLI